The Future

 in pre-planning

-The Divine Madness Oratorio, composed by Daniel Asia and based on the eponymous poetry book written by Paul Pines, is a testament to madness as a force which drives men to be creators.
-Such men lived on the razor's edge and pushed the boundaries of their minds, often self-destructing into the abyss of history.
-With an intense blend of classical, jazz, and avant-garde influences, Divine Madness is a demonstration of the chaos which gives birth to human innovation and creativity.
-Pines' poems are expressions of this madness, as found in the figures around whom they are woven.
-These include Tom Paine, Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, Columbus, among many others.
+The Divine Madness Oratorio, composed by Daniel Asia and based on the eponymous poetry book by Paul Pines, is a testament to madness as a force that drives people to create.
+Such individuals lived on the razor’s edge and pushed the boundaries of their minds, often self-destructing into the abyss of history.
+As an intense neoclassical oratorio, Divine Madness demonstrates the chaos that gives birth to human innovation and creativity.
+Pines’ poems express this madness through the figures around whom they are woven, including the great American prophet of democracy Thomas Paine, as well as Van Gogh, Einstein, Heisenberg, John Winthrop, Leonard Bernstein, Telemachus, and many others.

 Mirrors of the Cosmos: A Concerto for Shakuhachi and Orchestra